How File Archiving Solutions Optimize Virtual Machine Backup

 It’s worth noting that in image-level backup, the VM disk is saved in blocks, rather than files.
 There are particular backup programs that are designed to be virtualization-aware.
 This means that they are prepared to handle virtual files and prepare them in such a way that they are in the right state to be correctly backed up.

 The virtual machine backup process is also easier at lower data volumes.
-This is where a quality integrated file archiving solution like ShareArchiver comes in.
+This is where a file server archiving solution like ShareArchiver comes in.
 The amount of data is directly correlated to the size of the image created, as well as the time it takes to backup and restores.

-- File archiving solutions compress aged and seldom-accessed data by up to 90%.
+- Archiving solutions compress aged and seldom-accessed data by up to 90%.

 - The compressed files are then moved to another storage layer e.g. NAS storage or Cloud.